pietervdvn/MapComplete/Docs/SpecialInputElements.md

 A geographical direction, in degrees.
 0° is north, 90° is east, ...
 Will return a value between 0 (incl) and 360 (excl)

-### length

-A geographical length in meters (rounded at two points).
-Will give an extra minimap with a measurement tool.
-Arguments: [ zoomlevel, preferredBackgroundMapType (comma separated) ], e.g. `["21", "map,photo"]